Ani7873/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 A total of 66 features were selected from the original data: only the estimated mean and standard deviations, using a grep.These features form the 66 other variables in the dataset, making a total of 68 columns.
 The feature names from the original data have been rewritten, using the following rules:

-	•	The prefix was rewritten into  to make it clear the feature corresponds to the time domain
+	•	The prefix was rewritten t into time to make it clear the feature corresponds to the time domain
-	•	The prefix  was rewritten into  to make it clear the feature corresponds to the frequency domain
+	•	The prefix  was rewritten f into freq to make it clear the feature corresponds to the frequency domain
 	•	dashes and parentheses have been removed